Montana-Media-Arts/creative-coding-1/modules/week-10/_posts/2017-02-04-reusing-code.md

 #### Fill in the Outline

-To fill the outline, in this case at least, we can copy and paste from our code.
+To write the code specified in the outline, in this case at least, we can copy and paste from our previous code.
 We know we want to draw the same smiley face, so I will move lines 11-19, from the code above into our new `smileyFace()` function.

 ```js
 function smileyFace() {